 The structure of the STEP student teaching experience relies on the concept of graduated responsibility.
 In addition to observing instruction, the teacher candidates play an active role early in the placement, supporting individual students and small groups and implementing small learning segments with the support of the supervisor and cooperating teacher.
 Over time candidates extend their responsibility for planning, instruction, and assessment in the placement, taking ownership of learning segments that increase in length and complexity.
 Graduated responsibility ensures that guidance from experienced teachers shapes each candidate's development, and it also allows the cooperating teacher and supervisor to share and refine their own practice.
 This structure encourages candidates to merge theory and practice in authentic ways.
-Graduated responsibility prepares candidates for a two-week period of independent student teaching, which occurs within a pre- determined window in the spring.
+Graduated responsibility prepares candidates for a mini- independent teaching (3-5 days) in the fall and a two-week period of independent student teaching in winter/spring, which occurs within a pre- determined window in the spring.
 During this time, the cooperating teacher ensures that the teacher candidate has ample guidance and support.